mdr02288/ABCD_nback/README.md

 ## How to run
 Open NBack_Final.py in Coder view and the click "Run".
 A dialog box will open and ask for the participant information, Session, run number, and handedness.

+Changes for different should be made in the siteConfig.yaml file.
+Changes can be made regarding which keys can be used throughout the experiment, size of text, dimensions of the screen, and details about the MRI Scanner.

 ## Credits
 _**Psychopy implementation by Tariq R. Cannonier**_